All Episodes

 You don't leave things to chance.

-So she says to him, when you and the rest of the world see what's going on in Charlotte, what goes through your mind?
+So she says to him, When you and the rest of the world see what's going on in Charlotte, what goes through your mind?

 It's important to separate out the pervasive sense of frustration among a lot of African Americans about shootings of people and the sense that justice is not always colorblind.

-What we've seen over the last several years is the overwhelming majority of people who've been concerned about police community relations doing it the right way.
+What we've seen over the last several years is the overwhelming majority of people who've been concerned about police-community relations doing it the right way.

-Every once in a while you see folks doing it the wrong way.
+Every once in a while, you see folks doing it the wrong way.

 Looting, breaking glass, those things are not going to advance the cause.

-It's a very impassioned to me.
+It sounds very impassioned to me.

-It is like he's that interested to me.
+It's like he's that interested to me.

 I mean, you get right down to it.